Find the slope.

-I gape at the last command on my computer screen, frozen by the terse command glaring back at me on the assignment page while the keyboard marker pulses rhythmically, reminding me that my Word document is completely blank.
+I gaped at the assignment on my computer screen, frozen by the terse command glaring at me while the keyboard marker pulsed rhythmically, reminding me that my Word document was completely blank.
 If students had writer’s block, I had writer’s wall.
-That last command has always terrified me.
+That last command always terrified me.
 There was something unsettling about knowing there wasn’t a definite answer to a question.
-However difficult math and science classes might be, I’ve always found comfort in knowing that someone out there has an answer.
+However difficult math and science classes might be, I always found comfort in knowing that someone out there had an answer.
 Not so with writing.

 Writing wasn’t always a painful experience.
-I remember my mother doing exercises of story-writing with me and my brother, the two of us enjoying placing spins on classic fairytales and sewing them together.
-Like any other kid, I loved fairy tales, especially ones from other cultures.
+I remember my mother doing story-writing exercises with me and my brother, the two of us putting spins on classic fairytales and sewing them together.
+Like most kids, I loved fairy tales, especially ones from other cultures.
 We made up stories – so many! – about snakes singing “You Are My Sunshine” to magic toilets.
 Fanciful tales were concocted, silly jokes immortalized on paper.
-Writing was a fun excursion into my right brain, a way that I tried to express ideas and feelings.
+Writing was a fun excursion into my right brain, a way express ideas and feelings.